Holo-Light-GmbH/Hololight-Stream-SDK-Trial/Docs/spatial_anchors.md

 ### Scene Configuration

+- Go to package manager and select the `Hololight Stream Examples` package
+- Expand the `Samples` section and import the `Anchor` sample
 - Follow the steps in [AR Foundation](ar_foundation.md#scene-configuration).
 - Expand the **AR Session Origin** object and add the **AR Anchor Manager** to it.
-For more information on using the AR Anchor Manager, see the description https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.1/manual/anchor-manager.html."
+For more information on using the AR Anchor Manager, see the description [here](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.1/manual/anchor-manager.html).
-- Make sure to set **Anchor Prefab** on **AR Anchor Manager**.
-As example, there is already  **Spatial Anchor Object** prefab object that can be used, which can be found at `Packages/ISAR Examples/Anchor`
+- Set **Anchor Prefab** on **AR Anchor Manager**.
+As example, a  **Spatial Anchor Object** prefab has been provided.

 ### Testing Functionality
-A pre-built scene can be found at `Packages/ISAR Examples/Anchor/Anchoring Sample Scene` to test the anchoring functionality.
-To integrate the example into an existing scene, add the **Anchor Example** prefab in the scene which can be found at `Packages/ISAR Examples/Anchor/`.
+A pre-built scene can be found in the Anchor sample to test the anchoring functionality, `Anchoring Sample Scene`.
+To integrate the example into an existing scene, add the **Anchor Example** prefab in the scene.

 #### Creation & Deletion of Spatial Anchors

-- When the application is run there should be a control panel and a spatial anchor creator object (transparent blue sphere) in your surroundings as can be seen below images.
+- When the application is ran there should be a control panel and a spatial anchor creator object (transparent blue sphere) in your surroundings as can be seen below images.
 &nbsp;
   ![image](images/spatial-anchors-4.PNG)
 &nbsp;